Heritage conservation incentives and programs

 Planning & Development incentives

-Planning incentives are policy-based tools to help make conservation of Historic Resources a viable option for property owners in the context of redevelopment.
-These incentives draw from the Municipal Development Plan, the Developed Areas Guidebook, Area Redevelopment Plans for specific communities and the Land Use Bylaw.
+Planning incentives are policy-based tools to help make conservation of Heritage Resources and/or assets a viable option for property owners in the context of redevelopment.
+These incentives draw from the Municipal Development Plan, the Developed Areas Guidebook, Area Redevelopment Plans and the Land Use Bylaw.
+Additional planning policies or publications can be found in the online Planning & Development Resource Library.

 Density Transfer Programs